schlatterbeck/pgapy/README.rst

 Constants
 ---------

-The following PGApack constants are available:
+The following PGAPack_ constants are available:

 ========================== ===========================================
 Constant                   Description